jaredpdesigns/jaredpendergraft.com/src/hire/me.md

 ### Education Advanced, Inc.

 *Lead UI/UX Developer*\
-2017–Currently • Remote
+2017–2022 • Remote

-- Directs the user-experience and user-interface of multiple applications within the company.
+- Directed the user-experience and user-interface of multiple applications within the company.
-- Manages complex design system for multiple products and provides thorough documentation that aids in the continuous evolution of the system.
+- Managed complex design system for multiple products and provided thorough documentation that aids in the continuous evolution of the system.
-- Collaborates with multiple departments to deliver design solutions that support business goals.
+- Collaborated with multiple departments to deliver design solutions that supported business goals.
-- Builds static and interactive demos to test new ideas in multiple environments.
+- Built static and interactive demos to test new ideas in multiple environments.
-- Contributes to front-end development efforts for multiple applications within the company.
+- Contributed to front-end development efforts for multiple applications within the company.

 ### OTTO Health